Soil and yield testing showed shocking shortfalls in the back halves of paddocks

 But what really stood out were the different shades of green within our paddocks.
 As I looked closer, I could see that the darkest grass was always closest to the paddock gates, and it consistently lightened in direct proportion to the distance from those gates.

-Thank you for visiting the Graze magazine website.
-We offer a few sample articles online, but to see the full content, order a subscription of the print magazine or order the specific back issue you are interested in.
+To see this article in full, order the specific back issue you are interested in.
 This article appeared in the December 2016 issue of Graze.